 * I add garlic powder and sometimes turmeric.

 The trick to really creamy soup is to use heavy cream.
 That's what restaurants that still make their own soup usually do.
-If you are trying to cut out the fat, try non-fat evaporated milk.
-Good luck.

 The best cream of mushroom soup I ever ate was in Minneapolis, the one and only time I was there.
 I ate it for lunch and dinner for three solid days; it was that good--thick and rich, wonderful dense flavor, had a little wild rice in it (of course...Minnesota).
 I'd be eternally grateful if anyone would have a similar-sounding recipe you're willing to share.
 I've tried to duplicate it myself with very disappointing results.
 Thanks in advance!
 Rita/Missouri